Chernobyl exclusion zone: Access and tourism

 Prior to the COVID-19 pandemic and Russian invasion there were many visitors to the Exclusion Zone annually, and daily tours from Kyiv.
-In addition, multiple-day excursions can be easily arranged with Ukrainian tour operators.
+In addition, multiple-day excursions can be arranged with Ukrainian tour operators.
 Most overnight tourists stay in a hotel within the town of Chernobyl, which is located within the Exclusion Zone.
-According to an exclusion area tour guide, as of 2017, there are approximately 50 licensed exclusion area tour guides in total, working for approximately nine companies.
+As of 2017, there are approximately 50 licensed exclusion area tour guides in total, working for approximately nine companies.
 Visitors must present their passports when entering the Exclusion Zone and are screened for radiation when exiting, both at the 10 km checkpoint and at the 30 km checkpoint.

 The Exclusion Zone can also be entered if an application is made directly to the zone administration department.

 Some evacuated residents of Pripyat have established a remembrance tradition, which includes annual visits to former homes and schools.
 In the Chernobyl zone, there is one operating Eastern Orthodox church, St. Elijah Church.
 According to Chernobyl disaster liquidators, the radiation levels there are "well below the level across the zone", a fact that president of the Ukrainian Chernobyl Union Yury Andreyev considers miraculous.